 OTA 140-Occupational Skills Development in Pediatric Roles is the first in a three-part sequence that integrates knowledge from other OTA courses to address specific role function and dysfunction in the child and adolescent.
 Play as an arena for learning occupational performance components is emphasized.
 Activity analysis is applied to play behaviors.
 The family as the treatment environment is included.

-OTA 141 – Clinical Practicum II – includes observing and identifying normal and abnormal developmental behaviors in the pediatric population.
+OTA 141 – Experiential/Simulation II – includes observing and identifying normal and abnormal developmental behaviors in the pediatric population.
 This course builds on previous instruction practicum experience and is designed to reinforce and augment understanding of principles and techniques for observing, assessing, planning and implementing occupational therapy treatment sessions with pediatric clients.

 Summer Semester (Second Year)